Shad fishing: Shad fishing in Ireland

 There are 2 species of shad commonly encountered by anglers in Ireland.
-Twaite Shad and Allis shad run a small number of river in the south east of the country.
+Twaite shad and Allis shad run a small number of river in the south east of the country.
 These include the Munster Blackwater, the Rivers Barrow, Nore and Suir and the River Slaney.
 Chief amongst these is the River Barrow where anglers gather every May to fish the main runs of Twaite Shad.
-Spinning small spoons of pirks is the preferred method, with the Tasmanian Devil being probably the most popular lure amongst shad anglers.